khoowx/AI300_Projects/README.md

 git commit -m 'Remove the now ignored file .DS_Store' git push
 ```
-p.s. there's a random empty file titled "Wan Xiang" in your main branch, you might want to remove that as well

 Feel free to reach out if you need further clarification.
 Wishing you both the best for your future endeavours!